CESNET/ipfixcol/README.md

 ```sh
 make rpm
 ```
+RPMs can be build only for specific parts, not the whole project.

 ##<a name="fastbit"></a> FastBit
 Plugins and tools that uses FastBit file format need FasBit library installed.
 IPFIXcol framework uses it's own fork of FastBit library to keep compatibility.